Bachelor of Engineering (Honours) and Diploma of Professional Practice (Co-op Engineering) - CC32

 Resource SystemsResource systems engineers typically specialise in applying contemporary technologies to increase productivity, sustainability and safety of resource industry (mining and mineral processing) operations.

 |Industry Practice 2||ENEP12010||24 weeks industry placement|

-- An International English Language Testing System (IELTS Academic) overall band score of at least 6.5 overall with a minimum 6.0 for Reading and Writing and 6.0 for Speaking and Listening, or
+- An International English Language Testing System (IELTS Academic) overall band score of at least 6.5, with a minimum 6.0 in each subset; or

 - An Occupational English Test with Grades A or B only in each of the four components.

 English test results remain valid for no more than two years between final examination date and the date of commencement of study and must appear on a single result certificate.